galmes2u/pwa-homework-helper/README.md

 ## Before anything else

-Do NOT include this README file in your submission!
-Also, you are supposed clone this repo for reference purposes only.
-Create a brand new repo for the homework, and then copy the files here into it (except for Assets, which isn't needed).
+You can use a clone of this repo for your homework submission, but do NOT include this README file in your submission! .The Assets folder in the repo root is for this README file only; you don't to submit it.

 ## Instructions